Learning in the Early Years

 We also use quantitative measures of progress to determine the impact of the EYFS curriculum.
 This includes comparisons between the percentage of children achieving GLD in Reading at the end of Reception and the percentage passing the phonics screener in Year 1 as well as end of KS1 outcomes.

 We hold a holistic view of the child and believe the impact of our EYFS enables children to access the KS1 curriculum successfully.
-Ongoing dialogue between our EYFS and Year 1 teachers and a progressive curriculum which means that children are able to build on their knowledge, skills and key vocabulary ensure all our children experience an effective transition to Year 1.
+Ongoing dialogue between our EYFS and Year 1 teachers and a progressive curriculum means that children are able to build on their knowledge, skills and key vocabulary ensure all our children experience an effective transition to Year 1.